ONSdigital/ons-schema-definitions/docs/eq_runner_to_downstream_payload_v2.md

 In additional to the field above, a schema selection field will be provided which defines the mechanism that was used by EQ Runner to load the questionnaire schema JSON.

-One of the following will be present:
+One of the following must be present:

 | **Property**          | **Definition**                                                                   |
 |-----------------------|----------------------------------------------------------------------------------|